A spate of crimes, from burglaries to shoplifting, kept police busy at the weekend and resulted in multiple arrests.

 "I congratulate my team for working to prevent crime in the area and to reduce victimisations among the public and business owners."

-During the 24 hour period, "alert" police staff, including a dog handler, caught four burglars in the act at two separate incidents on Ellison Rd and Raureka Rd in Hastings.
+During the 24-hour period, alert police staff, including a dog handler, caught four burglars in the act at separate incidents on Ellison Rd and Raureka Rd in Hastings.

 Of the four people arrested in connection with the burglaries, three were youth offenders.